 What sparks of kedushah/holiness do you need to collect so that you can grow into your next stage on the journey?

 If you’d like to be more intentional about how you collect sparks, insight and become your future self, then send me a message and let’s start a conversation.

-Leah Zimmerman is a Family and Intergenerational Resolving Conflict Expert who makes hard conversations easy.
+Leah Zimmerman is an Intergenerational Resolving Conflict Expert and Family Business Advisor who makes hard conversations easy.
 She blends her background in education, theater, personal development and spirituality to create transformational conversations for individuals, teams and families.
-Find Leah on Linkedin at https://www.linkedin.com/in/leah-r-zimmerman-/ to learn more.
-To see other writings related to Torah visit https://experiencingtorah.wordpress.com.
+Find Leah on Linkedin at to learn more.